Fail back from Azure to an on-premises site

-If you select the application consistent recovery point, a single virtual machine failback will recover to its latest available application-consistent recovery point.
-In the case of a recovery plan with a replication group, each replication group will recover to its common available recovery point.
-Note that application-consistent recovery points can be behind in time, and there might be loss in data.
+- If you select the application consistent recovery point, a single virtual machine failback recovers to its latest available application-consistent recovery point.
+In the case of a recovery plan with a replication group, each replication group recovers to its common available recovery point.
+Application-consistent recovery points can be behind in time, and there might be loss in data.

 What happens to VMware tools post failback?

-During failover to Azure, the VMware tools cannot be running on the Azure virtual machine.
-In case of a Windows virtual machine, ASR disables the VMware tools during failover.
-In case of Linux virtual machine, ASR uninstalls the VMware tools during failover.
+In case of a Windows virtual machine, Azure Site Recovery disables the VMware tools during failover.
+During failback of the Windows virtual machine, the VMware tools are re-enabled.

 Reprotect from on-premises to Azure

-After commit finishes, your virtual machine is back on the on-premises site, but it won’t be protected.
+After failback finishes and you have initiated commit the recovered virtual machines in Azure are deleted.
+Now, the virtual machine is back on the on-premises site, but it won’t be protected.
 To start to replicate to Azure again, do the following: